 Testing bike racks is not rocket science.
 Essentially, we loaded and unloaded a wide range of bicycles as much as possible.
 We used drop bar road bikes, hardtail mountain bikes, full-suspension bikes, and e-bikes.
 We evaluated how each rack plays with each style of bicycle.
 Next, we drove around…a lot.
 We traversed all kinds of roads from fast and straight highways to twisty mountain roads.
 We carefully evaluated each rack on a set of performance metrics which include: ease of everyday use, ease of removal and storage, security, durability, and ease of assembly.

 Analysis and Test Results

-We used these bike racks on a plethora of vehicle types, from small hatchbacks to giant vans and everything in between.
-This variety of vehicles was important because these racks can offer dramatically different performance based on the style of vehicle.
-We paid attention to the obvious characteristics and nitty-gritty details to rate these bikes on the chosen metrics.
+We used these bike racks on multiple vehicle types, from small hatchbacks to giant vans and everything in between.
+This variety of vehicles was important because these racks can offer dramatically different performance based on the style of the vehicle.
+We paid attention to the obvious characteristics and nitty-gritty details to rate these racks on the chosen metrics.
 Their performance in each area is discussed below.

 Related: Buying Advice for Bike Racks